PoisotLab/MS_network_els/els_networks.md

 the fundamental advance that this represents, this would allow to predict interactions based on external information [@mora15ibi].

 The realization of an interaction between individuals from the same or different populations within a community also have ecological consequences as it modifies the dynamics of at least one of the interacting populations, and through it, the ecosystem emerging properties.
 If we consider for instance a population A, its dynamics is not the same when it multiplies in isolation -- where it can grow exponentially if resources are unlimited [@malt98epp] or logistically otherwise [@verh38nlq] -- or when it is embedded in a real-world community, composed of several species interacting with one another through different mechanisms [@ches08ipc].
 It can lose individuals to predation, have parasitism increase its death rate and at the same time see its establishment eased through facilitation.
 It then becomes necessary to account for interactions when studying the dynamic a population, community stability or ecosystem functioning.
-But the effect of interactions on populations dynamics is not always the straigthforward, both in terms of directionality and intensity, as it exists different types of interactions and multiple factors influence their probability and strength.
-Since the seminal work of @may72wlc, the analysis of these effects has been a prolofic field of ecology, feeding in particular the famous "complexity-stability debate" (see @alle15sra for an overview).
+But the effect of interactions on populations dynamics is not always the straightforward, both in terms of directionality and intensity, as it exists different types of interactions and multiple factors influence their probability and strength.
+Since the seminal work of @may72wlc, the analysis of these effects has been a prolific field of ecology, feeding in particular the famous "complexity-stability debate" (see @alle15sra for an overview).
 Including interactions in population dynamics analyses can be done by using model of the following general form [@pois15swe]:

 $$
 \frac{1}{N_i}\frac{\text{d}}{\text{d}t}N_i = r_i \times \sum_j A_{ij} \alpha_{i,j} N_j \,